opportunity-hack-san-jose-2019/Team19/README.md

  * iOS App

  * Front End
-   1.Download the repository
+   1. Download the repository
-   2.Install the required dependencies from package.json using npm install 3.Start the application using "npm start"
+   2. Install the required dependencies from package.json using npm install 1 .Start the application using "npm start"

  * Backend
-   1.Download the repository
+   1. Download the repository
-   2.Install the required dependencies from package.json using npm install 3.Start the server using the command "node index.js"
+   1. Install the required dependencies from package.json using npm install
+   1. Start the server using the command "node index.js"